Wiki · Organization · Last reviewed June 23, 2026

 Funding and Scale

 SSI attracted unusually large early funding for a company with no public product.
 In September 2024, SSI said it had raised 1 billion dollars from NFDG, Andreessen Horowitz, Sequoia, DST Global, and SV Angel.
-Axios reported that the round was cash rather than cloud credits and noted that substantial funds would likely be needed for compute.
+Its own public updates did not disclose compute-provider commitments, model-training scale, or the balance between research, security, hiring, and infrastructure spend.

 In April 2025, TechCrunch, citing Financial Times reporting, said SSI had raised an additional 2 billion dollars at a 32 billion dollar valuation.
 SSI did not publicly comment on that reported round in the TechCrunch account.
 For the wiki, the conservative treatment is to state the September 2024 raise as company-confirmed and the April 2025 valuation as reported.